BrainCoTech/crimson-sdk-docs/en/faq.md

 # FAQ

-> The windows version has a glitch that will scan all BLE devices instead of our BrainCo headbands.
->
-> Make sure you use a BLE enabled laptop.
-MacOS is recommended.
+> Make sure you use a BLE enabled laptop/Phone. iOS/Android/MacOS is recommended.
->
-> When using the headband for the first time, your laptop should be paired with the device.
+> When using the device for the first time, your laptop/Phone should be paired with the device, and using device next time in normal mode

->
-> Long press the button for 3 seconds, then LED light will start to blink quickly in blue.
->
+- press shortly the power button to turn it on, and press shortly the power button again to turn it off.

-- switch crimson to pairing mode which LED flashing fast when first connect crimson and device
+- switch device to pairing mode by long press the power button until the device vibrates twice while the LED flashing quickly continous, otherwise, the device will in normal mode while the LED flashing slowly like breathing.
-- switch crimson to noraml mode which LED flashing slow when pair success

-scan->connect->pair->StartEEG
+- one device only support connect/pair with one APP at the same time.